-Children will be screened upon arrival daily for any obvious signs of illness via Daily Health Checks If symptoms of illness are present a member of the health team/management will provide with determination for exclusion.
-If children become sick during the school day, the teaching staff will notify a member of the health team.
-The child will be isolated and cared for in the health team's isolation area and parent will be contacted for pick up.
-Pick up should occur within an hour or less from time called.
-Parents will be provided an exclusion notification that outlines when child can return or if medical clearance is needed prior to return.
+Children will be screened upon arrival daily for any obvious signs of illness via Daily Health Checks.
+If symptoms of illness are present, a member of the Health Team or a manager will provide the family with a determination for exclusion.
+If children become sick during the school day, the teaching staff will notify a member of the Health Team.
+The child will be isolated and cared for in the Health Team's isolation area, and the parent will be contacted for pick-up.
+Pick-up should occur within an hour or less from the time called.
+Parents will be provided an exclusion notification that outlines when the child can return or if medical clearance is needed prior to return.